 Student Loan Repayment Options for Veterans and Servicemembers

-Veterans and members of the U.S. Armed Forces have access to the same deferment, forbearance and repayment options as other student loan borrowers, but they also have several additional options.
+Veterans and members of the U.S. Armed Forces have access to the same deferment, forbearance and repayment options as other student loan borrowers, plus some extra options.

-The Servicemembers Civil Relief Act caps the interest rate on loans incurred by members of the U.S. Armed Forces prior to the start of active duty service at 6 percent.
+The Servicemembers Civil Relief Act caps the interest rate at 6% for loans incurred by members of the U.S. Armed Forces.
 The debt must have been incurred prior to the start of active duty military service.

-The excess interest of more than 6 percent must be forgiven and cannot be charged to the servicemember after leaving active duty service.
+The excess interest of more than 6% must be forgiven and cannot be charged to the servicemember after leaving active duty service.
 The loan must be reamortized at the lower interest rate, yielding a lower monthly payment for the duration of active duty service.

 This benefit begins when the servicemember enters active duty service and ends after discharge from active duty service for most loans.
-(For mortgages, the 6 percent interest rate cap continues for one year after discharge from active duty service.)
+(For mortgages, the 6% interest rate cap continues for one year after discharge from active duty service.)

 The interest rate cap applies to both federal and private student loans.
 The interest rate reduction is automatic for federal student loans.
 It is not automatic for private student loans.